nickbaf/PaymentGateway/README.md

 Testing
 ===
 For testing purposes I used the NUnit library allongside with NFluent for easier assertions and Moq for mocking my dependencies.
+For all testing cases I used credit card numbers found on the web(mock ones NOT stollen ofc).

 **Assumptions**